DavidJohnChartrand/VBA-challenge/README.md

 # VBA-challenge
-Created a VBA Script that creates a summary of the data provided from a stocks
+Created a VBA Script that creates a summary of the data provided from stocks

 ## Tasks
 The tasks given in this assignment where as follows: